 Our program’s format and eligibility criteria are designed to suit students with little prior engineering exposure.
 The Virtual Engineering Seminar (VES) program is geared toward students who have not yet committed to future engineering study and who have had minimal exposure to engineering topics.
 Due to the high level of student interest, acceptance into this program has become highly competitive.

-Program Details: Selected participants will join us on Zoom over the course of two Sundays (October 11 & October 18) from 12 p.m. to 2 p.m. to participate in specially designed interactive panel discussions and breakout sessions, spanning several fields and areas of engineering.
+Program Details: Selected participants will join us on Zoom on Sunday, November 14 from 10:30 a.m. to 1:30 p.m.
+PST to participate in specially designed interactive panel discussions and breakout sessions, spanning several fields and areas of engineering.
 Students will need an authenticated Zoom account.
 There is no cost to participate in this virtual program.
 If you are interested in attending, please fill out the VES Student Application Form by 5:00 p.m.
-PDT on Friday, September 25, 2020
+PDT on Friday, October 29, 2021

 The eligibility criteria for VES are determined by the purpose and content of the program, as well as Santa Clara University's Strategic Vision.
 This program aims to motivate more students to pursue engineering study and workshop content is on a broad, introductory level.
 Santa Clara University's Strategic Vision also emphasizes education in "service to society, especially on behalf of those in greatest need," which is in line with our Jesuit identity.
 As such, the following criteria have been set for program participants:

 - Students who are currently enrolled in high school by August 5, 2021.

 - Students who are interested in broadly exploring the field of engineering and its various disciplines